-Download or listen to these sermons by Alistair Begg
+Download or listen to sermons by Alistair Begg on faith.

 When professing Christians consistently disregard obedience to God and acts of mercy to their fellow man, their professions of faith are called into question.
 Genuine faith is evidenced by works spurred on by gratitude.
 Alistair Begg warns us that the greatest danger in our generation may be the vast number of people who take refuge in a false faith.

 In this candid and personal testimony, Alistair Begg recounts his own personal experience of coming to faith in Jesus Christ.
 Drawing upon his youth in Scotland, England, and later, Michigan, he encourages young people to choose relationships carefully – recognizing that friendships compel us to be good or bad, but seldom neutral.
 In pivotal moments when peers compel us to act, it is essential to stand firm upon our knowledge that Christ died for our sins and not waiver from our faith.